-We see this condition most frequently in teenagers and young adults, but anyone who spends significant amounts of time staring down at their phone can develop neck pain from this very poor posture.
+Our Chiropractic Team see this condition most frequently in teenagers and young adults, but anyone who spends significant amounts of time staring down at their phone can develop neck pain from this very poor posture.
 Many people often associate neck pain with old age, but the truth is that most high school students experience neck pain or discomfort at some point.
 Students nowadays spend the majority of their time on their phones or other devices to complete their homework and use social media.
 This causes them to look down on their device for long periods of time, which leads to the development of Text Neck.
+If your text neck pain was exacerbated by a contact to head, check out our concussion protocols and treatment options including acupuncture.

 This condition is a result of overstretching of the muscles behind the neck and shortening of the muscles in the front.
 It can also lead to extra wear and tear of the cervical spine.
 ‘Text neck’ is the close relative of ‘upper crossed syndrome’.